Nguyễn Cao Kỳ: Early years and rising up the ranks

 A northerner, Kỳ was born in Sơn Tây, a town west of Hanoi.
 After completing his secondary schooling in Chu Văn An High School, Hanoi, he enlisted in the French-backed Vietnamese National Army of the State of Vietnam in 1951 and was commissioned in the infantry after attending an officers training school.
-After a brief period in the field against the communist Viet Minh of Ho Chi Minh during the First Indochina War, the French military hierarchy sent Kỳ, then a lieutenant, to Marrakech in Morocco to train as a pilot.
+After a brief period in the field against the communist Viet Minh of Ho Chi Minh during the First Indochina War, the French military hierarchy sent Kỳ, then a lieutenant, to Marrakesh in Morocco to train as a pilot.
 Kỳ gained his wings on 15 September 1954.
-The French defeat at the Battle of Điện Biên Phủ and the Geneva Conference ended the colonial presence in Indochina, and Kỳ came back to the new Republic of Vietnam (South Vietnam).
-The commander of a transport squadron, Kỳ was put in charge of Tân Sơn Nhứt Air Base, the main aerial facility in the capital, Saigon.
+The French defeat at the Battle of Dien Bien Phu and the Geneva Conference ended the colonial presence in Indochina, and Kỳ came back to the new Republic of Vietnam (South Vietnam).
+The commander of a transport squadron, Kỳ was put in charge of Tan Son Nhut Air Base, the main aerial facility in the capital, Saigon.
 Kỳ then went to the United States to study for six months at the Air Command and Staff College at Maxwell Field, Alabama, where he learned to speak English.
 He returned to Vietnam and continued to rise up the ranks.

 Kỳ began his association with the American covert operations community in 1961.
 While still ranked as a major commanding Tân Sơn Nhứt Air Base, he became the first pilot for South Vietnam's presidential liaison officer, which was organizing to infiltrate military intelligence teams into North Vietnam.
 He recruited pilots from his command for this intelligence program of the Central Intelligence Agency, and flew some of the missions himself after being trained by an expert pilot from Air America.
 At one point, Kỳ took the CIA's Saigon station chief, William Colby, for a demonstration low-level flight.
 Kỳ's flight training graduation gift for himself and his pilots was a flight to Singapore, where he purchased black flight suits, silk scarfs, and cigarette lighters for all hands.
 Colby was amused by his flight but unhappy with the selection of flashy attire.

 Under the regime of Dương Văn Minh, whose coup Kỳ had supported, he was made an air marshal, replacing Colonel Đỗ Khắc Mai as head of the Republic of Vietnam Air Force.